faberNovel/xcresource-cli/README.md

-# xctemplate
+# xcresource

-A Xcode template manager.
+A Xcode resource manager.
+Use it to download Xcode templates or snippets from git repositories.

 ## Requirements

 - Swift 5.2
 - **Xcode 11.4** or later
+- macOS 10.5

 ## Installation